-- 19.1.1 The Chief Executive shall ensure that the Trust has a programme of risk management which will be approved and monitored by the Board. - 19.1.2 The programme of risk management shall include: - (a) a process for identifying and quantifying risks and potential liabilities; - (b) engendering among all levels of staff a positive attitude towards the control of risk; - (c) management processes to ensure all significant risks and potential liabilities are addressed including effective systems of internal control, cost effective insurance cover, and decisions on the acceptable level of retained risk; - (d) contingency plans to offset the impact of adverse events; - (e) audit arrangements including; internal audit, clinical audit, health and safety review; - (f) a clear indication of which risks shall be insured; - (g) arrangements to review the risk management programme.
+- 19.1.1 The Chief Executive shall ensure that the Trust has a programme of risk management which will be approved and monitored by the Board. - 19.1.2 The programme of risk management shall include: - (a) A process for identifying and quantifying risks and potential liabilities; - (b) Engendering among all levels of staff a positive attitude towards the control of risk; - (c) Management processes to ensure all significant risks and potential liabilities are addressed including effective systems of internal control, cost effective insurance cover, and decisions on the acceptable level of retained risk; - (d) Contingency plans to offset the impact of adverse events;

+- (e) Audit arrangements including; internal audit, clinical audit, health and safety review; - (e) A clear indication of which risks shall be insured; - (f) Arrangements to review the risk management programme.